AutoPas/AutoPas/README.md

 time via the `CMake` variable `AUTOPAS_MIN_LOG_LVL`.
 At run time, this logger's compiled levels can be set e.g. via:
 `autopas::Logger::get()->set_level(autopas::Logger::LogLevel::debug);`

-At debug level, this logger will print the full configuration of every call to `autopas::AutoPas::iteratePairwise()`.
+At debug level, this logger will print the full configuration of every call to `autopas::AutoPas::computeInteractions()`.

 #### GaussianClusterLogger
 Creates a graph representation of the Gaussian cluster model that was created during the simulation.